Primary purpose of the role

 How to apply

-Applicants are required to provide a ‘pitch’ (summary of no more than two pages) outlining your skills, knowledge, experience and achievements and why you should be considered for this vacancy.
+Applicants are required to provide a ‘pitch’ outlining your skills, knowledge, experience and achievements and why you should be considered for this vacancy.
 You do not need to provide a separate response to each of the criteria in your written application.

-You should take into consideration the Job Overview (including any detailed position specific requirements) when drafting your response.
+You should take into consideration the position description and selection criteria above when drafting your ‘pitch’.
 As much as possible include specific relevant examples of your work.
 When including examples, it is recommended you frame them around the following approach, commonly known as the STAR method: